-2.1 Constituent Observations and Assimilated Fields
+2.1 Constituent observations and assimilated fields

-Our primary constraint on the model CO distribution comes from surface observations from the NOAA Global Modeling Division (GMD) network (Novelli and Masarie, 2014).
+Our primary constraint on the model CO distribution comes from surface observations of CO from the NOAA Global Modeling Division (GMD) network (Novelli and Masarie, 2014).
 We use the monthly mean data.
 The MOPITT instrument on the TERRA satellite provides additional constraints on the CO distribution.
-MOPITT provides almost global coverage every three days from March 2000 to present (Edwards et al., 2004).
-We use the level 3 CO column data from the MOPITT version 5 thermal infrared (TIR) product (Deeter et al., 2011; Deeter et al., 2013).
+MOPITT provides almost global coverage of CO every three days from March 2000 to present (Edwards et al., 2004).
+We use the level 3 CO column data from the MOPITT version 5 thermal infrared (TIR) product (Deeter et al., 2011, 2013).

 Observations of tropospheric ozone are important for constraining the source of OH.
-Ziemke et al. (2011) created a climatology of tropospheric column ozone (TCO) based on the difference between the stratospheric column ozone (SCO) from the Microwave Limb Sounder (MLS) and total ozone column data from the Ozone Monitoring Instrument (OMI).
-The observations are cloud-filtered, so there is sensitivity throughout the troposphere, although there is some reduction in retrieval efficiency in the lower troposphere.
+Ziemke et al. (2011) created a climatology of tropospheric column ozone (TCO) based on the difference between the stratospheric column ozone (SCO) from the Microwave Limb Sounder (MLS) and total ozone column data from the Ozone Monitoring Instru-20 ment (OMI).
 We use the TCO product for 2004-2010 to constrain the tropospheric ozone column.
 Stratospheric ozone is also important for constraining the OH source due to its effect on photolysis (Rohrer and Berresheim, 2006).
 We use the Global Modeling and Assimilation Office (GMAO) ozone assimilation product for 2005-2010 to constrain stratospheric ozone concentrations.
-The GMAO assimilated ozone product, described in (Ziemke et al., 2014; Wargan et al., 2015), is a gridded product that was created by ingesting MLS ozone profiles and OMI total column ozone into the GEOS-5 assimilation system.
+The GMAO assimilated ozone product, described in Ziemke et al. (2014) and Wargan et al. (2015), is a gridded product that ingests MLS ozone profiles and OMI total column ozone into the GEOS-5 assimilation system.